scolapicchioni/blazor/Lab02/readme.md

 If you want to see something like that in action (although this project uses it server side, but that's not the point), take a look at [eShop on Web](https://github.com/dotnet-architecture/eShopOnWeb/tree/master/src/Web)

-Anyway, my idea is to create
+Anyway, my idea is to create:
+- A *Shared* project where we define everything that we can share between the Backend, the Frontend, the REST service and the gRPC service.
+This will contain:
+  - Interfaces for the abstractions
+  - Entities to model the data
+- In each project where we will work (Backend, Frontend, Rest and gRpc) we will define:
-- A *Core* project where we define the business logic.
-There's going to be a Service that knows what to do (for example it validates the data before passing it to the infrastructure)
+  - A *Core* folder to contain the business logic.
+There's going to be a:
+    - A Service that knows what to do (for example it validates the data before passing it to the infrastructure)
-- An *Infrastructure* project where we define how to actually read and save the data.
+    - An *Infrastructure* folder where we define how to actually read and save the data.
 For now we have a simple Repository class that uses a List.
 Later we'll talk to a REST service

-Let's start with the Core project, the one that knows the business logic.
+Let's start with the Shared project.
+I know that we already got a Shared project, but that one was intended to share stuff between backend and frontend.
+We will have more projects in the future, so we will need to create a Shared project.

-## The Frontend Core
+## The Shared Project

-- On the `Solution Explorer`, right click you solution, then select `Add` -> `New Project`.
+ On the `Solution Explorer`, right click you solution, then select `Add` -> `New Project`.
 - Select `Class Library`.
 Click `Next`
-- In the  `Project Name` field, type `PhotoSharingApplication.Frontend.Core`
+- In the  `Project Name` field, type `PhotoSharingApplication.Shared`
 - Be sure to select the latest version of .Net (6.0 Preview)
 - Click `Create`